chasdabigone/discord-sidebar-price-bot/README.md

 It currently supports:

-- **QUIPUSWAP PAIRS** data from the Tezos blockchain using a node of your choice.
+- **QUIPUSWAP PAIRS** data from the Tezos blockchain using a node and contract of your choice.
 - **XTZ Price** in USD from the Harbinger oracle

 ## Dependencies